+- 1. Write algorithms and to draw flowcharts for solving problems and translate the algorithms/flowcharts to programs (in C language). - 2.
+Apply different types of control structures to code and test a given logic in C programming language.

-- 1. Translate the algorithms/flowcharts to programs (in C language). - 2.
-Decompose a problem into functions and to develop modular reusable code. - 3.
-Apply different types of control structures and arrays in a computer programming. - 4.
-Develop programs that make use of concepts such as strings, pointers and structures. - 5.
-Analyse file operations and command line arguments.
+- 3. Decompose a problem into functions and to develop modular reusable code and Use arrays to formulate algorithms and programs for Searching and sorting problems. - 4.
+Develop programs that make use of concepts such as strings, pointers. - 5.
+Analyze structures, file operations and command line arguments.